-Having retired from all this, Philip decided he was unwilling to be a former anything and would rather work at something new instead.
-Since he had always wanted to be a writer, he decided to take his chance.
-His breakthrough in this craft came when AE The Canadian Science Fiction Review published his flash fiction piece Elementary Mechanics in 2013.The following year the same magazine published his first short story, a Hitchcock-in-space pastiche called Spatchcock.
+After retiring from teaching, Philip decided he was unwilling to be a former anything and would rather work at something new instead.
+Since he'd always wanted to be a writer, he decided to take his chance.
+His breakthrough came when AE The Canadian Science Fiction Review published his flash fiction piece Elementary Mechanics in 2013.The following year the same magazine published his first short story, a Hitchcock-in-space pastiche called Spatchcock.

 In 2016 Philip's Story Time's Winged Chariot appeared in the Third Flatiron anthology It's Come To Our Attention.
 This was followed by the publication in Cosmic Roots & Eldritch Shores of his Dark Ages Scottish myth The Wild Hunt of Sliabh Mannan.
 Gallery of curiosities podcast his work for the first time - the story being Last of the Spice Schooners.
-Then in the second half of the year he featured in AE for the third time with The Trial of M Lazare, while SciPhi Journal published The Ultimate Temporal Paradox and Recompose included A Braw Song For Burns Night.
+Then in the second half of the year he featured in AE for the third time with The Trial of M Lazare, while SciPhi Journal published The Ultimate Temporal Paradox, Stupefying Stories showcased All of the People All of the Time and Recompose included A Braw Song For Burns Night.

-A regular entrant in the Writers of the Future competition, Philip has been a Semi-Finalist, received a Silver Honorable Mention and eight Honorable Mentions.
+A regular entrant in the Writers of the Future competition, Philip has been a Semi-Finalist, received two Silver Honorable Mentions and eight Honorable Mentions.

 Philip has also published a novel, The Prophets of Baal, which is available both in paperback and as an e-book.
 Set in rural England, on Jersey and at sea, the novel relates the story of a naive Private Eye who finds himself up to his neck in witchcraft and beautiful women, but for some reason doesn't really enjoy it!